Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 Community-Level Factors

-Various community factors can increase or decrease the likelihood of someone experiencing or perpetrating intimate partner violence.
-Research has shown that community risk factors for IPV are high rates of violence and crime, limited support services, social isolation from community residents, and weak community sanctions against IPV—such as the unwillingness of neighbors and law enforcement to intervene in violent situations.27Capaldi et al., “A Systematic Review of Risk Factors for Intimate Partner Violence.”
+Various community-level factors can increase or decrease someone’s likelihood of experiencing or perpetrating intimate partner violence.
+Research has shown that community risk factors for IPV include exposure to high rates of violence and crime, limited support services, social isolation from community residents, and weak community sanctions against IPV—such as the unwillingness of neighbors and law enforcement to intervene in violent situations.33Capaldi et al., “A Systematic Review of Risk Factors for Intimate Partner Violence.”

+Living in a rural area can heighten existing challenges for survivors.
 Rural residents have less access to support services such as local domestic violence shelters or community-based organizations.
-Rural survivors in the focus groups experienced less effective responses from law enforcement compared to those who lived in urban communities.
+Rural survivors in the focus group experienced less effective responses from law enforcement compared to those who lived in urban communities.
 And even when support services were accessible, they were limited.
 For example, a rural survivor of attempted IPHS stated that when her husband became verbally abusive, she contacted a local domestic shelter in her community, which told her, “Well, you don’t meet the criteria to leave with your kids,” without offering other resources or options to exit the abusive relationship.
-Research has shown that rural women are nearly twice as likely to be turned away from services because of inadequate staffing and a limited number of programs for survivors.28Radha Iyengar and Lindsay Sabik, “The Dangerous Shortage of Domestic Violence Services,” Health Affairs 28, Supplement 1 (January 2009): w1052–65, https://doi.org/10.1377/hlthaff.28.6.w1052.
-In addition, long response times from law enforcement prevent survivors from reporting.
+Research has shown that rural women are nearly twice as likely to be turned away from services because of inadequate staffing and a limited number of programs for survivors.34Radha Iyengar and Lindsay Sabik, “The Dangerous Shortage of Domestic Violence Services,” Health Affairs 28, Supplement 1 (January 2009): w1052–w1065, https://doi.org/10.1377/hlthaff.28.6.w1052.
+In addition, long response times from law enforcement can deter survivors from reporting.
 A mother who constantly told her daughter to call the police if she felt unsafe stated,

 “My daughter had a restraining order, and he would text her very mean things and leave very nasty voicemails to her.
 And I’m like, ‘Hey, he’s not supposed to have any contact with you.
 You need to call the police.’
 But it would take the police a long time to get there.
 So, she didn’t think that they would come.”